tilburgsciencehub/website/content/topics/Research-skills/Scopus/scopus-literature-review.md

 Scopus Database use typically requires a subscription or to be granted access through a research institution, university or library.

-Subscription access to Scopus is only available for organizations and entreprises, hence check if that may be the case for your organization.
+Subscription access to Scopus is only available for organizations and enterprises, hence check if that may be the case for your organization.

 There is also an option to use Scopus for free, by scrolling down on the [Elsevier Scopus landing page](https://www.elsevier.com/products/scopus), find the button that says "View Scopus Preview"